Showing posts with label library cat. Show all posts

 My Morning Essentials Included:

-After all, I am Amber, head librarian of BBHQ, and I, too, appreciate a well‑executed architectural statement.
+After all, I am Amber, head librarian of BBHQ, and I, too, appreciate a well‑curated reign.

-The temple may hold echoes of queens, gods, and ancient triumphs, but this morning it held me: a cat of legend, strutting through sunlit halls, sipping spritzes, and adding a touch of feline fabulousness to Hatshepsut’s eternal legacy.
+Deir el‑Bahari may hold the memory of a pharaoh who defied expectations, but today it held me: a cat of legend, glowing in the morning light, sipping floral spritzers, and adding a touch of feline majesty to Egypt’s eternal story.

 A stylized illustration of two black cats sitting back-to-back, facing opposite directions.
 Each cat is adorned with gold accents on the ears and eyes, red and gold collars, and gold hoop earrings, evoking the aesthetic of ancient Egyptian art.
 Their symmetrical pose and regal detailing suggest inspiration from Bastet, the Egyptian goddess of protection and home.
 The image blends cultural symbolism with elegant feline design.